l300lvl/SparklesPlugin/README.md

 The response can use $1, $2, $3 etc to refer to the text event parameters, or $n or $c for your nick or the channel name. $$ comes out as a $.

 "DeleteEvent" is accepted as a response and it will delete the event.
+"NoHighlight" when paired with "Channel Msg Hilight" or "Channel Action Hilight" will replace the message with a non-highlighted version.

 =======